openshift/cluster-api-actuator-pkg/docs/tests.md

   - Extract this test, make it parallel
   - break dependency to the vendored MAPO if it's possible
   - this two tests might be generalized in a way and merged into one
-  - rename helper function which checks machine webhook configuration, not it's hard to say what webhooks does it check
+  - rename helper function which checks machine webhook configuration, now it's hard to say what webhooks does it check
   - this tests might be executed as pre-step for [should recover after mutating webhook configuration deletion](#machine-api-operator-deployment-should-recover-after-mutating-webhook-configuration-deletion) [should maintains spec after validating webhook configuration change and preserve caBundle](#machine-api-operator-deployment-should-maintains-spec-after-validating-webhook-configuration-change-and-preserve-cabundle)
   - these tests might be removed due to the same checks happening in [Webhooks](#webhooks) suite in `BeforeEach` step